chavi362/virtual-keyboard/README.md

 ## Contributing

 We welcome contributions from the community to help improve the Virtual Keyboard App.
 If you would like to contribute, please follow these steps:
+First of all, please give the repository a star 🌟
 1. Fork the project.
 2. Create your feature branch:
 ```bash